A new class in Hamline’s College of Liberal Arts

 “The artistic process and the systematic observation of paintings are important in building observational abilities for diagnosis, clinical observation, and the recognition of data and patterns.
 Medical schools are integrating the arts into their curriculum, and hospitals are experiencing a reduction in costs associated to increased arts programming” Demonte said.

 With a strong understanding of how creative processes benefit patients, students who successfully completed the Arts in Health class were eligible to apply for the Arts in Health Internship at Children's Hospital and Shriners Hospitals for Children during spring semester.
-The hospital specializes in treating children with orthopaedic conditions, spinal cord injury, cleft lip and palate, and specialized plastic surgery needs.
+The hospital specializes in treating children with orthopedic conditions, spinal cord injury, cleft lip and palate, and specialized plastic surgery needs.
 Not only does the internship allow public health sciences majors to gain valuable experience working with a range of patients, but studio arts and art history majors who choose to participate in the course and internships could gain first-hand experience with practical applications of creativity in the healthcare setting.

 “For our art and art history students who come with more course work in these areas, it’s a very interesting way for them to see how their knowledge and experience can play out in the healthcare setting,” Professor Aida Audeh, chair of the Department of Studio Arts